-The Company did not materially modify any of its previously-existing multiple element arrangements during the three months ended March 31, 2014 and 2013.
+The Company did not materially modify any of its previously-existing multiple element arrangements during the six months ended June 30, 2014 and 2013 other than as discussed in Note 4, "License and Collaboration Agreements."

 Stock-Based Compensation

 The Company expenses the fair value of employee stock options over the vesting period.
 Compensation expense is measured using the fair value of the award at the grant date, net of estimated forfeitures, and is adjusted annually to reflect actual forfeitures.
 The fair value of each stock-based award is estimated using the Black-Scholes option valuation model and is expensed straight-line over the vesting period.